MCUSec/para-rehosting/README.md

 > *P.S.*
 > 1. *FreeRTOS_FATFS is patched and won't crash.
-If not, we couldn't reach deeper path.*
+If not, we couldn't reach deeper paths.*
 > 2. *Only partial demos are uploaded.
 Others will come soon.*

 ## How to port